I never felt I fit in

 Don’t feel like you always have to fit in.
 We are all different in so many ways.
 That’s the beauty of humanity.
 If you don’t fit in with one crowd, you will surely fit in with another.

-If you want to fight the urge to fit in, you need to be more aware of your actions compared to your inner-voice.
+If instead, you want to fight the urge to fit in, you need to become more aware of your actions compared to our inner voice.
 The next time you realize you’re self-monitoring to fit in, ask yourself why.
 Maybe it’s necessary to achieve some sort of goal.
-But if you simply don’t feel comfortable being who you are, or you feel you will be judged for who you are: you need to make a decision.
+But if you simply don’t feel comfortable being who you are, or you feel you will be judged for who you are, you’ll need to make a decision.
+Do you need to:

-- Work to overcome your insecurities and be who you are.
+- work hard to become more aware of your insecurities and be you more often

 It’s difficult to overcome insecurities or change your surroundings to suit your needs.
 Ultimately, though, these are acts of self-love.
 If you love yourself, you should be willing to do the work.
 You should do whatever it takes to prove to yourself that you’re good enough.
 Self-love is not easy, but it is necessary to live a more fulfilling life.
 Good luck out there. 🙂